dmaulikr/FitnessAPI/README.md

 FitnessAPI is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

+* Need to set client ids and client secrets for the APIs you are using
+* Make sure to Register fitnessapi://authorization url scheme

 ```ruby
 pod "FitnessAPI"
 ```